scala-steward-org/scala-steward/docs/repo-specific-configuration.md

 #       group = "{group}",
 #       artifact = "{artifact}"
 #    }
 #
+# For more information on the values for the `version` filter visit https://semver.org/
+#
 # Every field in a `filter` is optional but at least one must be provided.
 #